resgateio/resgate/docs/res-service-protocol.md

 ## Pre-response

-When a service recieves a request, and before a response is sent, the service may send a pre-response.
+When a service receives a request, and before a response is sent, the service may send a pre-response.
 A service should only send a pre-response when the time it takes to handle the request might exceed the default timeout limit of the requester.
 The pre-response is a UTF-8 encoded key:"value" string without any leading white space.
 It should contain the following key: